Death Star: Death Star III

 In the Disney attraction Star Tours – The Adventures Continue, guests can travel inside an incomplete Death Star during one of the randomized ride sequences.
 In the original Star Tours, a Death Star III is seen and destroyed during the ride sequence by the New Republic.
-Leland Chee originally created the third Death Star to explain why a Death Star is present on the Star Tours ride when both of the stations in the movies were destroyed.
+Leland Chee originally created the third Death Star to explain why a Death Star is present on the Star Tours ride when both of the stations in the film were destroyed.
 The station being built near the Forest Moon of Endor like the second Death Star before.
 It is similar to an original concept for Return of the Jedi, where two Death Stars would have been built near Had Abbadon (then the Imperial capital world).
-The Habitation spheres, based on the Imperials' suspicious claims that they were designed strictly for peaceful purposes, were suggested by some fans to have been the origin for the Death Star III.
+The Habitation spheres, based on the Imperials' spurious claims that they were designed strictly for peaceful purposes, were suggested by some fans to have been the origin for the Death Star III.
 This was later revealed to be the case in Part 2 of the StarWars.com Blog series The Imperial Warlords: Despoilers of an Empire.
-In the Legends game Star Wars: Tiny Death Star, a random HoloNet entry states that one of the residents of the Death Star is simply staying there until he can afford to stay at the third Death Star.
+In the Expanded Universe game Star Wars: Tiny Death Star, a random HoloNet entry states that one of the residents of the Death Star is simply staying there until he can afford to stay at the third Death Star.

 Other superweapons

-A prototype version of the Death Star can be found in Kevin J. Anderson's novel Jedi Search (1994).
-It was kept at the Maw Installation, an Imperial research institute in a cluster of black holes, and later deployed by Tol Sivron after the Maw Installation was invaded by the New Republic.
-The prototype was ineffective, missing its target and instead destroying an Imperial garrison moon the sole time it was fired in combat.
-After this, the prototype was later destroyed when it was led into the black holes of the cluster.

 In the original Marvel Star Wars comic series (1977–1986), a superweapon called "The Tarkin" is built.
 It is described as being similar to the Death Star but with more energy.
 Darth Vader commands it and Luke, Leia, Chewbacca, C-3PO, and R2-D2 sabotage it with Lando's help.
 It is finally destroyed by an Imperial officer attempting to use an ionic weapon to both attack the escaping Rebels and assassinate Vader.
 Later in the series, a nihilistic group attempts to use a weapon to dislodge a planet from its orbit and cause others to do the same in a chain reaction, thereby destroying the entire universe.